OwenFeik/realmview/README.md

 * Select from selected layer first (possibly)
 * Layer opacity
 * Sprite menu changes
-    * Hide when no sprite selected
     * Use to change texture
-    * Move sprite rust
 * Place media in directories
 * Manage fog of war by player
 * Associate each client with a user.
 When a user connects a second time,